-We reached out to renowned hairstylists and beauty experts to learn how your mane can either help your career or hurt it!
+We reached out to renowned hairstylists and beauty experts to learn how your mane can either help your career or hurt it.

-"As women, we’re not just recognized for our work and how well we can write a report or complete a balance sheet, but we’re viewed, and often even judged, by our looks.
+"As women, we’re [unfortunately] not just recognized for our work and how well we can write a report or complete a balance sheet, but we’re viewed, and often even judged, by our looks.
 Don’t stand out for them, other than to appear professional, clean, neat and well put together.
 Your hair shouldn’t be too short, funky, spiky or excessively long and filled with extensions, especially as you get older.
 Clearly, rock stars and celebrities can have some leeway on the latter rules, but in general, simple is best.” — Lucy Segal, health, beauty and lifestyle expert

 "Powerful women in the workplace are also typically very busy women, multi-tasking many duties at once.
-This, however, is no excuse for not taking the time to look your finest.
+This, however, is no excuse for not taking the time to look professional.
 Having a neat and well-coiffed appearance will exude confidence and importance on the job.
 Classic bob shapes are excellent for all ages and frame the face while simultaneously coming off as polished and professional.” — Sherri Jessee, seasoned hair and makeup artist

 "Shiny, controlled hair denotes success.
 If you want to pull it back, do a traditional French twist or a chignon, but be cognizant that there are no flyaways or frizz.
 It’s imperative to keep texture to a minimum.
 Hair should be smooth and soft.
 To create this look, you can use a flatiron to get rid of unwanted volume, and apply Wella SP Satin Polish Cream or Halo Mist by Sebastian — both will leave your hair with a reflective sheen." — Claudio Lazo, celebrity hairstylist and owner of C The Salon in Studio City